tdelev/tdelev.github.io/_posts/2015-08-27-deploying-spring-postgres-web-application-using-docker.md

 ### Step 6

 In the final step we are ready to run the application.
-To run start a container with the following command:
+To run, start a container with the following command:

 ```